When Do Wisdom Teeth Grow In?

 If you do require wisdom teeth removal, your oral surgeon will first administer anesthesia to make you comfortable.
 SF Oral Surgery recommends that you weigh the options for anesthesia carefully before choosing one and the options will be discussed in more detail during your consultation.

-After receiving the anesthesia of your choice, one of the oral surgeons at SF Oral Surgery will:
+After receiving the anesthesia of your choice and recommended by your doctor, one of the oral surgeons at SF Oral Surgery will:

 - Make an incision into your gum line or around the teeth.